GISMentors/grass-gis-irsae-winter-course-2018/index.rst

 Topic of the course is **Advanced Geospatial Analysis with an emphasis on handling of Earth Observation and Time Series data** using Free and Open Source Software.
-Based on a set of 29 course units (see below), final content for the 3 days event was tailored according to participants interest as well as prior knowledge and experience (it would take ~5 days to cover all course units).
+Based on a set of 29 course units (see :ref:`below <units>`), final content for the 3 days event was tailored according to participants interest as well as prior knowledge and experience (it would take ~5 days to cover all course units).

 The course is kindly supported by `IRSAE <http://www.irsae.no>`__.